dd18/rainfall-service/README.md

 **Example:**

-When your app is running, calling http://localhost:8080 will return the current data for the given location, as a single line:
+When the app is running, calling http://localhost:8080 will return the current data for the given location, as a single line:

 Marina Gardens Drive, 08:45, 0.2mm, Raining